 Are You Jimmy Ray? was a huge hit for the bequiffed bowling shirt-sporter, but follow-up Goin’ To Vegas didn’t do anywhere near as well, and third single I Got Rolled rocked off without trace.
 All the same, it was about as definitive an example as you’re going to find of the fact that that mainstream chart pop really did get a bit silly and unpredictable for a while.
 Whether it was a reaction to the fog of frowning faces being pulled by miserable old people, or simply more evidence of the fact that young fans of throwaway pop music aren’t always going to put up with being told that they like ballads performed by immaculately-groomed identikit pullers of sappy faces with no personality and nothing else, the fact remains that it really was the sudden outbreak of pop stars who weren’t taking anything at all seriously who were flying the flag for a return to fun and normality.
 A flag that most of them metaphorically wore on their sleeves and, in the case of The Spice Girls, literally wore on their pants.
 The more ‘deep’ and intellectual adherents of the Richard Ashcrofts and Thom Yorkes of this world probably scoffed and bemoaned the entire situation, but it was their loss.
 Especially as they wouldn’t have seen S Club 7 – Back To The ’50s.

-You can find a longer version I’m Meaner, I’m Leaner, I Aint No Inbetweener, with much more about my late-night radio listening habits (and about Blue Jam), in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find a longer version I’m Meaner, I’m Leaner, I Aint No Inbetweener, with much more about my late-night radio listening habits (and indeed much more about Blue Jam), in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.